nginxinc/kubernetes-ingress/examples-of-custom-resources/egress-mtls/README.md

 Create the application deployment, service and secret:
 ```
-$ kubectl apply -f secure-webapp.yaml
+$ kubectl apply -f secure-app.yaml
 ```

 ## Step 2 - Deploy the Egress MLTS Secret

-Create a secret with the name `egress-mtls-secret` that will be used for authentication to the Secure Web Application:
+Create a secret with the name `egress-mtls-secret` that will be used for authentication to application:
 ```
 $ kubectl apply -f egress-mtls-secret.yaml
 ```